 During this time, your fish won’t be as active as they are during other seasons.
 Feeding them just before the temperate falls to the above level will allow them to start the new season in good condition.
-During this time, you may wish to use wheatgerm products as it’s easier for your fish to digest.
+During this time, you may wish to use wheat germ products as it’s easier for your fish to digest.

-If you are due to go away on holiday, ask a neighbour, friend or family member to regularly check up on your fish and ask them to feed them too.
+If you are due to go away on holiday, ask a neighbor, friend or family member to regularly check up on your fish and ask them to feed them too.
 It’s important to maintain a routine when feeding your fish so that they can develop into full size and remain healthy.

 Just like humans and other animals, fish can suffer from infections and disease.
-For this reason it’s important to carry out regular checks on them to ensure that their health remains positive.
+For this reason, it’s important to carry out regular checks on them to ensure that their health remains positive.

-Check the condition of your pond water on a regular basis and monitor their behaviour.
+Check the condition of your pond water on a regular basis and monitor their behavior.
 If you notice anything unusual then you should continue to observe the fish and aim to prevent the spread of infections and disease.

-Poor water conditions can cause your fish to become stressed and will lower their immune system, which means that they are more likely to suffer from disease.
+Poor water conditions can cause your fish to become stressed and will lower their immune system, which means that they are more likely to suffer from the disease.

 The best time to observe your fish a little closer is during feeding time.
 As some of the fish will come to the surface of the water it will be easier to spot any signs of disease.